An 'H2 extender trailer'?

 Needs to handle cold nights and hot days while the H2 contracts and expands inside the tanks

--Biochar (bc) as a catalyst for the Hydrogen Evolution Reaction (HER)
+-Biochar (bc) as a catalyst for the Hydrogen Evolution Reaction (HER) OR

 -Micro-electrolysis needs to function at temperature extremes and during vibration